ivangfr/springboot-vault-examples/README.md

 ## Shutdown

 - In a terminal, make sure you are in `springboot-vault-examples` root folder

-- To stop and remove docker-compose containers, networks and volumes, run
+- To stop and remove docker-compose containers, network and volumes, run
   ```
   docker-compose down -v
   ```